JanBoonen/TwsApiCpp/README.md

 ###Ease of use
 * It reinstates the **EClient** and **Ewrapper** in combination with the other classes in the **Shared** directory such as Contract, Order, Execution, etc. , as the interface to all the functionality offered by IB, and hides all the posix sockets related api issues introduced by IB since version 9.62.

   - No need to have knowledge about the POSIX specific classes in source/PosixClient/src and the socket low level programming.
 See the [wiki history](to do) page for a more lengthy explanation.

   - **Resolves all POSIX socket connection related issues left to the programmer** and ensures no data is stuck in the internal buffer of the IB api when the first attempt to send it to the TWS fails for some reason.
 Otherwise, it would sit there until the next EClient call is executed.

 * Including just one file, TwsApiL0.h,  is enough to have access to the full functionality

 * It implements an empty method for every EWrapper method defined, no need to do it yourself.
-  On top of that, during debugging, it shows what methods got called but didn't get an implementation in the trading system to warn the programer that maybe an implementation is needed!
-You can switch it of.
+  On top of that, during debugging, it shows the methods called with he default empty implementation as a warning that maybe an implementation is needed in the trading system!
+You can switch it off.

 * It provides a **non-blocking EClient::checkMessages()** call with following properties:
   - calling it in an endless loop is possible and safe.